 These TP can be used in the in-game store to purchase new equipment, whether it be stronger cables, bigger rods to keep throwing, or different types of bait to attract a particular type that you are looking for.
 However, only certain baits can be bought if you have the right equipment for it, e.g. this gives the game another level of realism so that it feels more and more like real fishing.

-Fishing - and I am speaking as a complete layman now - is simply connected with a lot of patience and even more patience.
+Fishing - and I'm speaking in absolute layman's terms - just takes a lot of patience and even more patience.
 This is also the case in Ulov, where it can take up to 15 minutes for the fish to bite.
-But when it's time for the adrenaline to go up and you get in one, I call it, "I'll get it now, or I'll have to wait 15 minutes again."
-The tension builds and when you get one on the hook the game requires a lot of finesse.
-Because if it's a bite, you have to physically hit it with a sharp lift of the top of the bar.
+But when it's time for the adrenaline to kick in and you get into one, I call it "I'll get it now or I'll have to wait another 15 minutes."
+The tension builds and when you've got one on the hook, the game calls for one Lots of finesse.
+Because if it's a bite, you have to physically hit it with a sharp lift of the tip of the pole.

-Depending on the speed of your reactions and the direction of the lift - which is pleasantly intuitive - the fish will be hooked when the quality of the hook handle is determined.
-This is where the mechanics of the game come into play, which I call the "hip counter".
+Depending on the speed of your reactions and the direction of the stroke - which is pleasantly intuitive - the fish will be hooked when determining hook hold quality.
+This is where the mechanic of the game, which I call the "hip counter," comes into play.
 Although I'm sure there is a more technical name.
-On the left side of the screen is a tension meter that shows how much fish is pulling - if you pull the frequency or if you let the cable go slack, the meter will shrink until the hook eventually falls out of the fish's mouth, causing it to lose goes.
-You have to play with the tow and constantly adjust it to keep the tension in place, I am told that a real fisherman would do just that.
+On the left side of the screen is a tension meter that shows how much fish is pulling - if you pull the frequency or if you let the cable go slack, the meter will shrink until the hook eventually falls out of the fish's mouth, causing it to be lost goes.
+You have to play with the tow and constantly adjust it to keep the tension in the right place, I'm told a real fisherman would do just that.
 So there is no lack of realism.

 After all that realism, preos preos preos has only achieved one.
 Graphically, The Catch doesn't look like a 2020 game but it doesn't have to be with what it delivers in terms of realism and content, I think graphics are secondary.
 However, the controls could have been a little more precise and fluid, but it's not something the patch couldn't fix.
 For those who love fishing and those who want to learn to love it, The Catch is definitely worth a look and for just under $ 25 you can't go far wrong.